-- 1. All 'looked after' children or children who were previously 'looked after' (see definitions); - 2.
-Pupils living in the catchment area with siblings at the school (see definition of sibling); - 3.
+- 2. Pupils living in the catchment area with siblings at the school (see definition of sibling); - 3.
 Other pupils living in the catchment area; - 4.
 'Very exceptional' medical grounds (see definition); - 5.
 Other siblings (see definition); - 6.
 Children of staff members (see note 4) - 7.
 Any other children